 As we were getting dressed in our tents on the morning of day four, we heard something.
 We all stopped what we were doing to listen, and we soon heard the unmistakable sound of a lone wolf howl.
 It was exhilarating to hear the howl so far out in the remote wilderness.
 It sounded fairly far away and possibly on the other side of the river, so we went about our camp chores, and didn’t hear it again.
 A few minutes later, Mark was standing outside when he said he saw a wolf.
 I jumped out of the tent, trying to switch my camera lens, as Mark said the wolf was climbing the bank above our camp just a couple of hundred yards away.
 By the time I got my zoom lens on my camera, the wolf had reached the top of the bank and disappeared over the hill.
 But Mark was excited to have seen his first wolf.

 After that excitement, we loaded up and got back on the river.
 Day four was radically different.
 The river that barely had enough water to float most of the time the day before was now running high, presumably from the rains of the previous days.
 The river that I expected to be a Class I paddle was most often a fast Class II with some Class II+ or even Class III sprinkled in periodically.
 We were surprised and a little nervous.
 We were making decent time now, at least, but soon we dropped into trees along the bank.
-Soon after entering the trees, Layne and I were in front and rounded a curve in the river to see a strainer (a tree hanging low over the river) on the left side with fast rapids flowing through it.
+Soon after entering the trees, Layne and I were in front and rounded a bend in the river to see a strainer (a tree hanging low over the river) on the left side with fast rapids flowing through it.
 We were able to paddle around the tree without any problems, but we pulled off once we got through it to make sure Mark and Tracy didn’t have any problems.
 When I looked back, I saw Tracy dragging her boat and looked back at Layne and commented that she was dragging her boat around the obstacle and she would be fine.
 I turned back to look at her, and I saw Mark frantically waving his paddle.
 I knew something was wrong, so I jumped out of my boat, pulled it up on the bank, and turned around to see Tracy’s boat come around the corner upside down.

-In the frenzy of the moment, I didn’t see Tracy so I assumed she had let go of her boat while trying to drag it.
+In the frenzy of the moment, I didn’t see Tracy so I assumed she had accidentally let go of her boat while trying to drag it.
 So I swam into the fast, deep current to save her boat and backpack from being swept down the river.
 When I reached her boat, I saw her paddle and remember thinking, “Why is her paddle here?”
 But I grabbed her paddle with one hand and her boat with the other and swam and pulled with all of my effort to get the boat to the opposite bank.
 As I tried to pull it across, the current swept the boat past me and towards the bank, as it did, I saw Tracy in the water just behind the boat.
 She hadn’t just let go of the boat as she was walking, somehow she had flipped out of the boat and was in the water.
 As I would learn later, she had gotten back into the boat and the rapids had taken her into the strainer, and the boat flipped, dumping her into the cold arctic river.
 Luckily, as I swung the boat to the bank, it also swung her to the bank.
 I saw her stop at the gravel bank as I struggled to maintain my grip on the boat, and I shouted for someone to help me.
 I looked across the river and saw Mark coming across.
 I then looked back at Tracy and saw that she was still in the water.
 I was then worried that she was hurt so I shouted for Mark to help her.
 He pulled her out of the water and then helped me get her boat and backpack out of the water.
 Tracy was nearly in a panic, but as we checked her, we realized that besides being scared, wet, and cold, she was fine.

 The excitement was over.